Zack's father, Don Greinke, was a middle school teacher. His mother also was a school teacher. Both are retired now (2009), but they keep busy.

 BREAKOUT YEAR IN 2009

-In 2009, Greinke was named the American Cy Young Award winner.
+In 2009, Greinke won the AL Cy Young Award.

 That year, Greinke led the American League in ERA (2.16) and was second in strikeouts, behind only Justin Verlander (269) of the Tigers.
 With Zack's 242 strikeouts and 51 walks, he fanned 191 more batters than he walked.